Reinforcement theory: Selective retention

 The final mechanism behind reinforcement theory has to do with selective retention and recall.
 This phenomenon occurs when "people remember only those items that are in agreement with their predispositions" (Johnson-Cartee & Copeland, 1997, 94).
 The ease with which a person can recall information impacts the level and intensity of judgment related to the topic.
 For example, people who can easily recall an example related to the message are more likely to make an intense judgment about it (Shrum, 2002).

 In general, most people are unable to accurately recall current event information presented on the news.
 Gunter (1991) found that only about 5% of television news viewers could accurately recall details of what they saw a short time after the newscast.
 Audience factors such as education and socio-economic status also affect recall ability (Surlin & Gordon, 1976).
 Although additional variables such as news presentation and format affect information retention, people generally can better remember messages that are consistent with their own attitudes and beliefs (Wheeless, 1974).
 Surlin and Gordon (1976) found that political information in particular is more readily retained and summoned up when it supports preexisting beliefs and political opinions.
 Information that threatens such beliefs is more easily forgotten or lost.
 This phenomenon also extends to political advertising.
 Prior research found that a candidate's supporters could more easily bring to mind his/her political ad than the opponent's.

-OB Mod Approach

-The OB Mod Approach is an important aspect of the reinforcement theory that provides a problem-solving, analytical, and action-oriented approach to identifying and managing performance-related behaviors in organizations (Luthans & Stajkovic, 1999).

-The OB Mod approach has 5 important steps to analyze and modify employee behavior: